 Because of the number of potential options available to you for compensation, hiring a New York City ladder accident lawyer may be in your best interest.
 The experienced NYC personal injury attorneys with Rosenbaum & Rosenbaum, P.C., can work with you to arrive at the strategy that aligns best with your goals and that makes you whole again as best as possible.

-Schedule a Free Case Review With an Experienced New York City Ladder Accident Attorney
+Schedule a Free Case Review With an Experienced New York City Construction Accident Law Firm at Rosenbaum & Rosenbaum, P.C.

 As we’ve discussed, New York offers construction workers generous protections in the event that they are hurt while working.
 The state’s lawmakers understand how vital construction workers are to the area’s economy and functioning, and ladder accidents are certainly covered under these beneficial statutes and programs.